 The Leaves They Are a-Changin’

-With the autumnal equinox in late September, foliage season has officially begun across much of the U.S. See when fall foliage peaks.
+With the autumnal equinox in late September, foliage season has officially begun across much of the United States.
+Check out our foliage map to see when different parts of the country reach their peak!

-Why do leaves turn color?
+Why do leaves change colors?
 Did you know that fall’s vivid colors are actually hidden underneath summer’s green?
-The main reason for color change is not autumn’s chilly weather, but light—or rather, the lack of it.
-The green color of leaves disappears when photosynthesis (from sunlight) slows down.
-Trees with a lot of direct sunlight will produce red leaves, while other trees may turn yellow, orange or brown.
+The main reason for the color change is not autumn’s chilly weather, but light—or rather, the lack of it.
+The green color of leaves disappears when photosynthesis (from sunlight) slows down and the chlorophyll breaks down.
+Trees with a lot of direct sunlight will produce red leaves, while other trees may turn yellow, orange, or brown.

 October is all about ending the harvest and storing your crops.
 See our tips on storing vegetables, fruits, and herbs.